Religious and philosophical views of Albert Einstein

 Albert Einstein's religious views have been widely studied and often misunderstood.
-Albert Einstein stated "I believe in Spinoza's God".
+Einstein stated "I believe in Spinoza's God".
 He did not believe in a personal God who concerns himself with fates and actions of human beings, a view which he described as naïve.
 He clarified, however, that, "I am not an atheist", preferring to call himself an agnostic, or a "religious nonbeliever."
 In other interviews, he noted his belief in a cosmic "lawgiver" who sets the laws of the universe.
 Einstein also stated he did not believe in life after death, adding "one life is enough for me."
 He was closely involved in his lifetime with several humanist groups.
-Einstein rejected a conflict between science and religion, and held that cosmic religion was necessary for science.
+Einstein rejected a conflict between science and religion, and held that cosmic religion, defined in his book by that title as one “which recognizes neither dogmas nor God made in man’s image,” was necessary for science.

 Religious beliefs

 Einstein himself stated "I'm not an atheist, and I don't think I can call myself a pantheist ...
 I believe in Spinoza's God who reveals himself in the orderly harmony of what exists, not in a God who concerns himself with fates and actions of human beings".
 Einstein believed the problem of God was the "most difficult in the world"—a question that could not be answered "simply with yes or no".
 He conceded that "the problem involved is too vast for our limited minds".

 Einstein explained his view on the relationship between science and religion in his lectures of 1939 and 1941:

-"For science can only ascertain what is but not what should be, and outside of its domain value judgments of all kinds remain necessary.
+"[A] religious person is devout in the sense that he has no doubt of the significance and loftiness of those superpersonal objects and goals which neither require nor are capable of rational foundation.
+They exist with the same necessity and matter-of-factness as he himself.
+In this sense religion is the age-old endeavor of mankind, to become clearly and completely conscious of these values and goals and constantly to strengthen and extend their effect.
+If one conceives of religion and science according to these definitions then a conflict between them appears impossible.
+For science can only ascertain what is but not what should be, and outside of its domain value judgments of all kinds remain necessary.
 Religion, on the other hand, deals only with evaluations of human thought and action: it cannot justifiably speak of facts and relationships between facts."